-The Dean’s Fellowship is awarded to first-year PhD students who come from educational, cultural, familial, geographical or socioeconomic backgrounds that are often underrepresented in STEM disciplines or who are committed to promoting the inclusion of a diverse population of students in higher education.
+The Dean’s Fellowship is awarded to domestic, first-year PhD students who come from educational, cultural, familial, geographical or socioeconomic backgrounds that are often underrepresented in STEM disciplines or who are committed to promoting the inclusion of a diverse population of students in higher education.

 - Students who faced financial hardships that may have limited their choices for higher education, such as initially attending a community college, needing a Pell Grant to attend a four-year institution, or working full-time while putting themselves through college.

 - Students who attended a minority-serving institution or an institution in an underserved geographical area.

 - Students who, through community engagement or leadership of student and/or civic organizations, have demonstrated a commitment to equity and inclusion.